 The Doctor of Nursing Practice degree is a partnership program designed for working professional nurses interested in working to be change agents in the healthcare arena.
 Goshen College and Eastern Mennonite University are partners in offering this practice degree.
 The program is online with asynchronous courses.
 The website address is goshen.edu/dnp.

-Vision and mission of the college
+Mission, vision, and values of the college